Denver weather: Dry before rain, snow chances Monday

 Weather tonight: Mountain snow

-Snow falls in the mountains while cloudy and dry for the rest.
+Snow falls in the mountains while conditions remain cloudy and dry for the rest.

 Looking ahead: Rain, snow chances

-A southern track storm system increases the snow chances Monday – Thursday in the mountains with 2-4 inches of accumulation each day.
+A southern track storm system increases the snow chances Monday through Thursday in the mountains with 2-4 inches of accumulation possible each day.

 This flow favors Vail, Steamboat, Cameron Pass, Crested Butte and Wolf Creek for some of the biggest four-day totals.